-In 2016, the Coordinated Science Laboratory is celebrating 65 years of landmark accomplishments.
+In 2016, the Coordinated Science Laboratory celebrated 65 years of landmark accomplishments.
 Illinois faculty founded CSL in 1951 to conduct classified military research in response to the Korean War.

 Now declassified, the laboratory continues to develop breakthrough technology that transforms the way we live, work, and play.

 We invite you to take a look at how CSL has contributed to disciplinary excellence in an interdisciplinary way over the decades.

 It was a time of strength and prosperity in the United States.
 The nation had emerged from World War II as a world leader, and it had placed a war hero in the White House.
 Beneath it all, however, ran an undercurrent of tension.
 The Korean War ignited fears of a third world war, and the Cold War was just beginning.

 In response, the U.S. raised its commitment to research and development.
 One result was the University of Illinois Control Systems Laboratory (CSL), which opened its doors in 1951 and initially focused on military research.